So You Want to Be a Master Composter/Soil Builder...

 - teaching others about composting and resource conservation practices

 Class Dates & Times

-The training is a four week (8 sessions) in-depth educational experience with four Tuesday evenings and four Saturday sessions.
+The training is a four week (9 sessions) in-depth educational experience with four Wednesday evenings and five Saturday sessions.

 Good Shepherd Center, 4649 Sunnyside Ave N., Seattle, WA 98103.
 Get directions.
-There are also two off-site field trips.
+There are also three off-site field trips.

 Community outreach is an essential component of the MC/SB program and a powerful form of environmental action!
 Following your MC/SB training, you will become part of a select team of Seattle residents empowered to share what you have learned with friends, neighbors and the community at large.
 We'll make sure you have the support you need to be successful at teaching others.

 - RESIDENCY.
 Only Seattle residents are eligible.
 Live outside of Seattle?
 Find out about our soil and water stewardship training offered in Kirkland and Renton.